What is a CubeSat?

 Missions

 CubeSats were originally developed by California Polytechnic State University at San Luis Obispo (CalPoly) and Stanford University in 1999 as an educational tool for students to learn about space systems engineering.
-Although initially conceived as a purely academic tool, the low-cost, standardization, and flexability of CubeSats has lead to their adoption by academia, the private sector, and governments for a variety of missions.
+Although initially conceived as a purely academic tool, the low-cost, standardization, and flexability of CubeSats has led to their adoption by academia, the private sector, and governments for a variety of missions.
 Common applications include low-cost science missions, technology demonstrations too risky to justify a larger satellite, amateur radio communication, and remote-sensing of the Earth's surface.

 Launch

 Due to their small size, CubeSats are typically carried into orbit as secondary (or rideshare) payloads on a launch.
-The Poly-PicoSatellite Orbital Deployer (P-POD) provides a mechanism for CubeSats deployed from the rocket's upper stage after orbital insertion.
-Alternatively, the NanoRacks CubeSat Deployer (NRCSD) allows for CubeSats to be carried to the the International Space Station inside Commercial Crew Resupply Vehicles (SpaceX Dragon and Northrup Grumman Cygnus) and deployed into orbit from the station's scientific airlock.
-In the last few years, several dedicated rocket launchers have been developed in which launch CubeSats as the primary payload, including the RocketLab Electron and Virgin Galactic LauncherOne.
+The Poly-PicoSatellite Orbital Deployer (P-POD) provides a mechanism for CubeSats to be deployed from a rocket's upper stage after orbital insertion.
+Alternatively, the NanoRacks CubeSat Deployer (NRCSD) allows for CubeSats to be carried to the the International Space Station inside Commercial Crew Resupply Vehicles (such as the SpaceX Dragon and Northrup Grumman Cygnus) and deployed into orbit from the station's scientific airlock.
+In the last few years, several dedicated rocket launchers have been developed which launch CubeSats as the primary payload, including the RocketLab Electron and Firefly Alpha.